 Driving home from the show that night, I didn’t feel my usual post-concert euphoria.
 I wasn’t drowning in pure bliss—there was a drop of something new in the mix, or maybe some ingredient had been removed, but I felt a little off.
 I felt a little less.
 It was that feeling where you still love someone but you’re no longer

 It’s hard to explain what exactly happened to our love.
 Maybe I outgrew the songs, or the memories I’d attached to them, or maybe I wanted to feel the same way I felt when I first heard them, which was impossible, because I wasn’t 12 anymore, and instead of listening to the songs and imagining what my teenage life would be like, I’d actually gone out and lived it.
-Some of it was as beautiful and hopeful as the songs promised; some as heartbreaking, and some of it was disappointing, as I hit my 20s in a tailspin of depression and didn’t know how to keep alive the spirit of optimism-within-darkness that the band had often given me.
+Some of it was as beautiful and hopeful as the songs promised, some as heartbreaking, and some of it was disappointing, as I hit my 20s in a tailspin of depression and didn’t know how to keep alive the spirit of optimism-within-darkness that the band had often given me.

 Falling out of love with your favorite band is a strange kind of heartbreak.
 It’s hard to accept that some loves are temporary, and that something that once defined your identity and helped you feel safe and understood can’t do that for you anymore.

 It’s also hard to admit that someone you once thought could do no wrong, can.
 The band’s breakup was so bitter that it made me hear the music differently—what had been comforting now sounded heavier, nastier.
 And some of the records Billy Corgan put out in the years that followed just weren’t for me, which forced me to face the fact that he had his own visions and goals and that “perpetually re-creating within Pixie Casey the feeling she had when she was 12” was probably not among them.
 On Twitter, you often see groups of fans directly scolding their idols for changing in any way.
 I get it; I hate change, too.
-But you can’t stop people and things and the world and your life to do it.
+But you can’t stop people and things and the world and your life.
 What you can do is learn to let go.

 I’m grateful for everything the Smashing Pumpkins did for me.
 They helped me through some truly dark days, encouraged me to write poems (terrible ones, but those can be just as important), and gave me access to a secret world that I had discovered all on my own.
 They were my first obsessive love, before I’d ever fallen in love with a person.
-And in a way they prepared me for that scarier kind of love: the deep connection I felt to the band and their music was good practice for eventually allowing myself to connect with another human being.
+And in a way they prepared me for that scarier kind of love: The deep connection I felt to the band and their music was good practice for eventually allowing myself to connect with another human being.

 To this day I have a soft spot for anyone who tells me that the Pumpkins were their favorite band in high school—I feel like we would have been friends, or made out, or at least spent hours talking about Billy Corgan’s lyrics and/or silver pants.
-But I also know at some point one of us will make fun of how obsessed we were, and the other one will laugh it off and lock it up and distance ourselves from how intense we used to be, and how emotional, and how embarrassing.
+But I also know at some point one of us will make fun of how obsessed we were, and the other one will laugh it off, and we’ll lock it up and distance ourselves from how intense we used to be, and how emotional, and how embarrassing.
 Why are we so eager to disown our younger selves?
 Maybe we’re trying to avoid getting lost in nostalgia, trapped in our own memories.
 Maybe we’re ashamed of how angsty we used to be.
 Or maybe we just remember how much it hurt to go through those times.

 Last June, I was having a crap day, and, on a whim, I downloaded Oceania, the new album by a new version of Smashing Pumpkins in which every member besides Billy has been replaced.
 I wasn’t sure what to expect, but as I listened to the opening notes of the first song, “Quasar,” I suddenly felt 12 years old again, bouncing my head around and dancing in my computer chair.
 It was the first time in a long time that listening to a Pumpkins record was fun.
 It was nice to know that even though I’m not that obsessive kid anymore, I haven’t abandoned her completely.
 That, like my cousins did that summer on Cape Cod, and the Pumpkins did for my entire teenagehood, I could accept her.
 She needed that, and she still does. ♦